stevedonovan/gentle-intro/src/1-basics.md

 The next step to exposing our programs to the world is to _reading files_.

 Recall that `expect` is like `unwrap` but gives a custom error message.
-We are going to throw any a few errors here:
+We are going to throw away a few errors here:

 ```rust
 // file1.rs